twilio-labs/frontline-salesforce-serverless-quickstart/README.md

 ## Salesforce Connected App

-Create a [Salesforce Connected App](https://help.salesforce.com/articleView?id=sf.connected_app_create_basics.htm) under Salesforce Setup > App Maanger > New Connected App with at least `Access and manage your data (api)` and `Perform requests on your behalf at any time (refresh_token, offline_access)` OAuth scopes.
+Create a [Salesforce Connected App](https://help.salesforce.com/articleView?id=sf.connected_app_create_basics.htm) under Salesforce Setup > App Manager > New Connected App with at least `Access and manage your data (api)` and `Perform requests on your behalf at any time (refresh_token, offline_access)` OAuth scopes.
 The Callback URL can be `https://login.salesforce.com/services/oauth2/success` and is only used during the initial setup.

 <img width="840px" src="resources/SalesforceConnectedApp1.png"/>